nwg-piotr/nwg-drawer/README.md

 # nwg-drawer

+This application is a part of the [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.

 Application drawer for sway Wayland compositor, and a golang replacement to the `nwggrid` command (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)).